9 Solutions to Stop Tooth Pain Fast

 - Make a solution of 1 teaspoon of salt to 1 cup of warm water.
 Somehow, I knew that salt water was a sanitizing solution for the mouth.
 I must have actually learned something way back in high school biochemestry class.
 In any event, the knowledge came in handy when I needed it the most.

 - Swirl and rinse the mouth with the salt water solution for about one minute.
 Sip and swirl for about 15 seconds, then spit out the salt water.
 I sipped, swirled, and spit three times.
 During the process, I could feel the pain subsiding.
 I knew I was on to something wonderful.

 I was pleasantly surprised.
 After wrapping my tooth, the tooth pain stopped.
 I was able to eat and feel normal almost immediately afterward.

 Incidentally, when I mentioned to the dentist that I was wrapping my tooth with dental floss, he said he'd never heard of anything like it.
 He said it was an ingenious idea and that I should keep doing it until I could get in for my appointment.

 The tooth was wrapped securely.
 Food particles and bacteria were blocked, which lessened the chance of infection.
 I felt good about how I was protecting myself from infection, so at that moment, I was a very happy camper!

 The tooth wrapping strategy proved to be an excellent solution.
 From that day forward, my pain was relieved until the day that I could go in to see my new dentist.

 Treat Tooth Pain Seriously

 Tooth pain can be a sign of underlying problems and should always be taken seriously.
-Most people do not have to endure tooth pain for as long of a period as I did, but whenever you are in a position where you are forced to manage tooth pain, rest assured that there are viable over-the-counter medications to help you stop tooth pain fast.
+Most people do not have to endure tooth pain for as long as I did, but if you find yourself experiencing this type of pain, rest assured that there are viable over-the-counter medications, as well as home remedies, to help you stop the pain in its tracks.

 Consider ice as an analgesic.
-It doesn't work fast, but it can be used in conjunction with tooth pain medication that works fast.
+It doesn't work immediately, but it can be used in conjunction with medications that work more quickly.